AppleBreak1/Z490-Vision-D-Customac/USB Ports/README.md

    - Will work on any SMBIOS
    - Does not affect other types of operating systems

-    Note that modifying and dropping the OEM table for USB may need to be redone accordingly if the changes are made due to BIOS updates.
+         Note that if the changes are made to the OEM table due to BIOS updates, steps to modify and drop the OEM table for USB may need to be redone accordingly.

 # Modification